transferable-samplers/bioemu/README.md

 # BioEmu ManyPeptidesMD Baseline

-This fork contains an adaptation of the BioEmu codebase for sampling the ManyPeptidesMD evaluation dataset.
+This fork contains an adaptation of the BioEmu codebase for sampling the [*ManyPeptidesMD*](https://huggingface.co/datasets/transferable-samplers/many-peptides-md) evaluation dataset released in [*Amortized Sampling with Transferable Normalizing Flows*](https://arxiv.org/abs/2508.18175).

 The main changes are:
 - Modifiying the forcefield to match that used in ManyPeptidesMD.
-- Modification of default settings to use suitable numbers of energy evaluations for comparison.
+- Modification of default settings such that a suitable number of energy evaluations is used per sample.

 ## Installation